soldasim/BOSIP.jl/docs/src/functions.md

 ## Training

-Call the main function `bolfi!` to run the BOLFI procedure, which sequentially queries the expensive blackbox simulator to learn the parameter posterior efficiently.
+Call the main function `bosip!` to run the BOSIP procedure, which sequentially queries the expensive blackbox simulator to learn the parameter posterior efficiently.

 ```@docs
-bolfi!
+bosip!
 ```

 Call the function `estimate_parameters!` to fit the model hyperparameters according to the current dataset.
-(One can also call `bolfi!` with `term_cond = IterLimit(0)` to fit the hyperparameters without running any simulations.
+(One can also call `bosip!` with `term_cond = IterLimit(0)` to fit the hyperparameters without running any simulations.
 This will additionally only refit the model if the dataset changed since the last parameter estimation.
 In contrast, calling `estimate_parameters!` will always re-run the parameter estimation.)

 ```@docs
 estimate_parameters!